omkarcloud/google-maps-scraper/README.md

 ### Not in your Budget?

-If you are a student or a person just starting your business, and the Pro Version is not in your budget, you can let us know via [email](mailto:chetan@omkar.cloud) and we will provide you with the Pro Version.
-Don't hesitate, it will take 5 minutes to email, and it will make us mastastically happy 😊 to help you.
+If you are a student or a person just starting your business, and the Pro Version is not in your budget, you can let us know via [WhatsApp](https://api.whatsapp.com/send?phone=918178804274&text=Kindly%20provide%20me%20the%20Pro%20Version%20of%20the%20Google%20Maps%20Extractor,%20as%20it%20is%20not%20in%20my%20budget.) or [Email](mailto:happy.to.help@omkar.cloud?subject=Request%20for%20Pro%20Version%20of%20Google%20Maps%20Extractor&body=Kindly%20provide%20me%20the%20Pro%20Version%20of%20the%20Google%20Maps%20Extractor%2C%20as%20it%20is%20not%20in%20my%20budget.) and we will provide you with the Pro Version.
+Don't hesitate, it will take 5 minutes to WhatsApp/Email, and it will make us mastastically happy 😊 to help you.